3 Ways to Maximize Itemized Tax Deductions

 Bundle Expenses To Maximize Itemized Tax Deductions

 There are two types of deductions, standard or itemized.
 You should choose the one that lowers your taxes the most.
-Two out of three people claim the standard one because they don't have enough deductions to itemize - or because they aren't aware of how itemized deductions work.
+Two out of 3 people claim the standard one because they don't have enough deductions to itemize - or because they aren't aware of how itemized deductions work.

 Here are the three ways you can potentially increase your itemized deductions.